Stranger6667/talks/articles/testing-network-interactions-in-python/PITCHME.md

 1. Write a test with **`all`** VCR record mode
 2. Add code
-3. Run test with sandbox credentials
+3. Run the test with sandbox credentials
-4. Adapt code and test until it works
+4. Adapt the code and the test until it works
 5. Make your assertions stronger
 6. Repeat